 These approaches should be supported by practice that allows phishing attacks to be easily routed to IT so that they can be filtered and added to blacklists.

-4. Identify threats
+4. Identify threats with SPF

 The possibility of Trojans being used to enable backdoor attacks demands that operating systems are thoroughly up to date with latest security patches.

 However, firewalls and patches will often not prevent users from entering their details into a forged site (unless they have a URL reputation feature that checks for this).

 Sender-authentication technology, such as Sender Policy Framework (SPF) allows an organization to permit certain servers to send emails on the company’s behalf.
 As such, any email which claims to be from a firm, but which has not been sent from an approved server, can be rejected.

 A carefully crafted SPF record will reduce the chances of your domain name being spoofed and will prevent your messages from being flagged as spam or bounced back by a recipient’s mail servers.